University Records Retention Schedules

 Note: Information/advice published online by the University continues to be "provided" until the date it is removed/withdrawn.

-Records Documented As Part of More Formalized Records
+Records Documented as Part of More Formalized Records

 Records where the evidence of the business transaction has been documented as part of another more formalized record of the University which is retained in accordance with the current approved minimum retention period.
 Includes, but is not limited to: